Reemy99/42_IRC/README.md

-2) ***poll() :*** It helps your computer wait for things to happen without using too much energy checking all the time. when you're using recv() or send() to read or write data with non-blocking file descriptor spoll() to wait until there's something to read or write.
+2) ***poll() :*** It helps your computer wait for things to happen without using too much energy checking all the time. when you're using recv() or send() to read or write data with non-blocking file descriptors poll() to wait until there's something to read or write.

        #include <poll.h>